BestTimesToVisit.com Logo

 Rental Car

 Cost:From ¥6,000 per day for a compact car, plus fuel and insurance.
-International Driving Permit (IDP) is required.
+International Driving Permit is mandatory.

 Sapporo Subway

-Taxis are readily available in cities and larger towns, offering door-to-door convenience, especially for short distances or when carrying luggage.
-They are clean, professional, and drivers are generally honest.
+Taxis are readily available in cities and larger towns, offering a convenient door-to-door service for shorter distances or when public transport isn't feasible.
+They are particularly useful for late-night travel or when carrying luggage.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.